Giving Puzzles a Punchline

 This version is much flatter.
 There's less of a build-up before the punchline, and there's no context to the story.
 We might wonder: 'Why is the comedian telling us this?'.
 The joke needed to go through a couple more stages of refinement before it became the version that started this blog.

-In many ways, puzzles can be like jokes.
+In many ways, puzzles (and maths problems)* can be like jokes.
 The very best puzzles create reactions of surprise or laughter, but a good puzzle might have started life as a simple mathematical idea that then needed to be honed into something that would grab the attention of its audience.

 Let's see this in action.
 Here is a routine maths-problem: